Shopping in Rome? Take a break from sightseeing and hit up the shopping scene.

 #1 Via del Corso

 The mile-long Via del Corso runs between Piazza Venezia and Piazza del Popolo, bisecting Rome’s historic center.
-The closest thing that Rome has to a high street, it is lined with well-known clothing chains, high-end brands, and local boutiques, as well as the beautiful art-nouveau shopping arcade, Galleria Alberto Sordi.
-Stroll up nearby Via del Tritone to get lost in the 6-storey luxury department store, La Rinascente, and experience the best shopping in Rome at its finest.
+Rome’s version of a high street, this area features popular clothing chains, high-end brands, local boutiques, and the beautiful Galleria Alberto Sordi.
+Nearby Via del Tritone is home to the 6-story luxury department store, La Rinascente, offering some of the best shopping in Rome.

 #2 Via Cola di Rienzo

-The main thoroughfare of the affluent Prati neighborhood, Cola di Rienzo is a slightly more upscale version of Via del Corso.
-The popular shopping street is known for its wide variety of stores and boutiques, ranging from luxury brands and designer boutiques to unique Italian-made jewelry and shoe stores.
+Cola di Rienzo, the main street of the upscale Prati neighborhood, is a more refined version of Via del Corso.
+It’s popular for its mix of stores, from luxury brands and designer boutiques to unique Italian jewelry and shoe shops.
 Don’t miss the glamorous Coin Excelsior department store which sells designer names in clothing, perfumes and cosmetics.

-In addition to shops, Via Cola di Rienzo is also home to several restaurants, cafes, and gelaterias, making it a great place to take a break and grab a bite to eat during a busy shopping day.
+Besides shops, Via Cola di Rienzo also features several restaurants, cafes, and gelaterias, making it a perfect spot to take a break and enjoy a meal or snack during a busy shopping day.

 #3 The Spanish Steps & Via Condotti

-The main haunt of Rome’s elite, the network of streets around Via Condotti and the Spanish Steps make up the most exclusive shopping area in Rome.
-All the world’s leading designer brands, such as Gucci, Prada, and Valentino, are displayed here and even if it is out of your budget, it is worth a visit just to get a good look at the dazzling window displays.
-In addition to the designer boutiques, the area around the Spanish Steps also boasts a number of art galleries, antique shops, and specialty stores, offering an array of luxury items such as leather goods, jewelry, and home decor.
+The area around Via Condotti and the Spanish Steps is Rome’s most exclusive shopping district, frequented by the elite.
+Top designer brands like Gucci, Prada, and Valentino are showcased here.
+Even if it’s beyond your budget, the dazzling window displays are still worth admiring.
+In addition to designer boutiques, the area boasts art galleries, antique shops, and specialty stores with luxury items like leather goods, jewelry, and home decor.

 #4 Monti

-The pretty enclave of Monti, situated a short stroll from the Colosseum, is the place to go for independent shops selling quirky, quality goods.
-Although it is considered one of the oldest neighborhoods in Rome, it has a vibrant and eclectic mix of vintage shops, local boutiques, and artisanal markets, which can be a great option for affordable shopping.
+Monti, just a short walk from the Colosseum, is perfect for independent shops offering quirky, quality goods.
+As one of Rome’s oldest neighborhoods, it boasts a vibrant mix of vintage shops, local boutiques, and artisanal markets, ideal for affordable shopping.

 #5 Campo de’ Fiori

-The streets around Campo de’ Fiori have historically provided the base for Rome’s craftsmen and, despite becoming more commercialized due to tourism, there are still a few places selling goods handmade on site.
-Campo de’ Fiori Market, an outdoor market open daily, is one of the best places to shop for fresh produce, flowers, and other goodies.
+The streets around Campo de’ Fiori have long been home to Rome’s craftsmen, and despite increased commercialization, some spots still sell handmade goods.
+The daily outdoor Campo de’ Fiori Market is a top spot for fresh produce, flowers, and more.
 You can find a wide variety of local products such as fruits, vegetables, cheeses, and meats at affordable prices.

 Wander the backstreets around Via dei Chiavari and Via del Pellegrino to find smaller artisans selling leather, shoes and jewelry.